26 Nov Diamond Bracelet Buying Guide – How to Buy a Women’s Diamond Bracelet

 The maths is simple; the more diamonds on your bracelet, the higher its price.

 8. Do you need a high diamond quality for a diamond bracelet?

-The answer is no. Generally speaking, it’s true that the better a diamond’s quality, the better its sparkle.
+It’s true that the better a diamond’s quality, the better its sparkle.
 However, the good news is that diamonds in bracelets are generally small – and therefore you cannot see imperfections in them with the naked eye.

 9. So what diamond quality is best for a bracelet?

 As a rule of thumb, stick to these three qualities:

 - Premium quality is a great choice for small diamonds, or if you’re trying to keep your budget down.

 - H/Si quality, which is higher than premium quality, looks white, sparkly and beautiful and offers great value in tennis bracelets.

 - G/Vs quality, which is higher than H/Si, is a superlative quality if you want a slightly whiter diamond for a bracelet of 2 carats or above.
 Unless you’re buying a bracelet with huge diamonds, you really don’t need to go any higher than this.